 - The beginning of a series on how to estimate a big trip budget

 Hiking the Inca Trail to Machu Picchu, seeing Iguazu Falls, hiking around Patagonia, spending some time lounging on islands in SE Asia, visiting Angkor Wat, and catching a glimpse of the Taj Mahal ultimately topped our lists.
 While there were certainly other places we were dying to go, these six places and experiences were most important to us.
-They became what we called our pillars, our must see’s and do’s, and ultimately the framework for our RTW trip.
+They became our pillars, our must see’s and do’s, and ultimately the framework, or skeleton, for our RTW trip.

 Pillars don’t always have to be a city or place either – they can be an experience.
 Volunteering can be a pillar.
 WWOOFing can be a pillar.
 Surfing, hiking, biking – whatever interests you most about the world – plan your trip around those.
 This is the time to dream.
 Pillars ultimately come down to all those places and things you’ve always talked about seeing and doing.